 Pick a Research topic

-- Read your syllabus and course assignment instructions carefully
+- Read your course assignment instructions carefully

 - Pick a topic that interests you and meets the criteria of the assignment